Freetown5/candidate-homework/vanilla-ish_solution/README.md

 Greetings, engineering hiring team at Inspire and thanks for taking the time to review my code challenge.
 In addition to what you requested in your instructions, I also decided to give this challenge a creative name, and add a wireframe to better showcase my thought process when it came to building this mini-app.
 I hope it's helpful for you when making your final decision for this position.
 Thanks again.

 ## Wireframe ##
-- This is for the desktop verion
+- This is for the desktop version
 ![desktop wireframe] (assets/wireframeA.jpg)

 - This is the mobile version